eziocangialosi/OpenVehicleLocator/README.md

 # Project OpenVehicleLocator
 An open-source project to locate a vehicule <br>
-This repository is the project showcase, you can navigate beetween all the repository in the [Project navigator](#project-navigation).
+This repository is the project showcase, you can navigate between all the repository in the [Project navigator](#project-navigation).

 > **Warning**<br>
 > All the project is **UNREADY** for deployment !
 An alpha version will be released in the coming months...